Skip to content

-Your child will be placed on his or her side or stomach.
+Your child will be placed on his side or stomach.
 We will inject local numbing medicine into the area around the spine.
 Using ultrasound or live X-ray (fluoroscopy) for guidance, the doctor will insert a needle into the spinal space.
 Once the needle is in the correct position, fluid will be removed and sent to the laboratory and/or medicine will be injected.

 We will use either light sedation or a local numbing medicine depending on your child's age and medical history.

 The procedure is considered low-risk.
 However, potential complications include:

 There might be mild bruising or tenderness in the lower back for a day or two.